dotnet/docs/docs/core/install/linux-ubuntu.md

 If your Ubuntu version provides the .NET version you require, install it from the built-in feed.
 Otherwise, [register the Microsoft package repository](#register-the-microsoft-package-repository) and install .NET from that repository.
 Review the information in the [Supported distributions](#supported-distributions) section.

-If the version of .NET you want isn't available, try using [dotnet-install script](linux-scripted-manual.md#scripted-install) or a [Snap](linux-snap.md) package.
+If the version of .NET you want isn't available, try using the [dotnet-install script](linux-scripted-manual.md#scripted-install).

 ### My Ubuntu distribution doesn't include the .NET version I want, or I need an out-of-support .NET version